Canadian Museum of Immigration at Pier 21: Pier 21 Society Museum

 In 1985, the Pier 21 Society was founded by J.P.
 LeBlanc to raise funds and renew the public's interest in the derelict shed, which was the last of its kind in Canada.
 Ruth Goldbloom became the organization's second president in 1993, and the push to turn the property into a National Historic Site and museum proceeded quickly.
 In cooperation with the Halifax Port Authority, Pier 21 was re-opened as a museum on Canada Day in 1999, and began its new role to celebrate the 1.5 million immigrants that passed through its doors.

 National Museum

 In 2009, the Government of Canada, the Pier 21 Society, the Pier 21 Foundation and the Halifax Port Authority agreed to partner in support of a new national museum at Pier 21.
 On June 25, 2009, Prime Minister Stephen Harper announced a Statement of Intentions to designate a National Museum of Immigration at Pier 21.
 Later that year, Pier 21 was chosen to compete in the Canadian Broadcasting Corporation's (CBC) "Seven Wonders of Canada" television show, placing out of the top seven places.
 As the sixth national museum in Canada—and only the second national museum outside of Canada's National Capital Region—Pier 21 joined Canada's five other national museums officially on February 7, 2011.
 The Museum was voted bronze for Best Museum by readers of The Coast from 2012 to 2015.
+Marie Chapman, the museum's chief executive officer, resigned in December 2025 after a report alleged that she mistreated staff and used "inappropriate language" throughout her tenure.